-In \figref{fig:baselines}, we show predictions obtained by each model for a 48 day test set.
+In \figref{fig:baselines}, we show predictions obtained by each model for a 48-day test set.
 Based on the confidence intervals achieved by the neural network models, we observe that TCN model is much more stable than RNN-based models.
 TCN consistently provides better estimates on low-volatility days.
 The figure also suggests that RMSE performance of LSTM can be due to overall higher mean of its predictions that improves the resulting performance metrics at the extreme data points, such as the three prominent peaks at 28.01, 07.02 and 22.02.

-\paragraph{Bias distribution of the bottleneck layer} As per architecture shown in \figref{fig:tcn_baseline}, the final layer of the TCN explicitly models the output distribution in a way that can be visualized as the expected log-return value for each 15-minute period in one day.
-The distribution of the bias values, shown in \figref{fig:bias_dist}, appears stationary with two significant downward spikes at 5:00 and 20:30.
-In an attempt to explain these phenomenon, we have annotated the market closing times of the two countries, USA and Japan, that houses three biggest stock markets in the world, namely NYSE, NASDAQ and Japan Exchange Group.
-However, we do not believe that the explanation of these artefacts falls within the scope of our study, and invite the researchers to analyse or discard this phenomenon.
+\paragraph{Bias distribution of the bottleneck layer} The final layer of the TCN, as shown in \figref{fig:tcn_baseline} explicitly models the output distribution in a way that can be visualized as the expected log-return value for each 15-minute period in one day.
+The distribution of the bias values, shown in \figref{fig:bias_dist}, appears stationary, with two significant downward spikes at 5:00 and 20:30.
+In an attempt to explain these phenomena, we have annotated the market closing times of the two countries, USA and Japan, that houses three biggest stock markets in the world, namely NYSE, NASDAQ and Japan Exchange Group.
+However, we do not believe that the explanation of these artefacts falls within the scope of our study, and invite the researchers to analyse or discard these.